MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

 When an entire recommendation or multiple rows within the recommendation is shared, the sharing card provides a link to that recommendation for the admin.

-When a specific app or resource is shared, the sharing card provides a link to the recommendation, as well as a link to that app in the maker portal.
+When a specific app or resource is shared, the sharing card provides a link to the recommendation and a link to that app in the maker portal.

 ### Advisor summary card in Microsoft Teams